benmvp/slides/2018/reactathon/why-react.md

 </div>

 NOTES:
-- Let's jump to the 8th reason for transitioning
+- Let's jump right into our 8th topic: React Native
 - Eventbrite has 4 native apps: 2 on iOS & 2 on Android
 - One set for people running events (organizer) / other set for people attending (attendee)
 - We don't have any plans to replace our apps with React Native